neelabhro/Deep-Learning-based-Wireless-Communications/README.md

 # Deep-Learning-based-Wireless-Communications
-Exploring semantically optimized end to end learning solutions for Wireless Communications Reproducible code for the paper: "Semantically Optimized End-to-End Learning for Positional Telemetry in Vehicular Scenarios"
+Exploring semantically optimized end to end learning solutions for Wireless Communications Reproducible code for the paper: "Semantically Optimized End-to-End Learning for Positional Telemetry in Vehicular Scenarios" accepted at The 19th International Conference on Wireless and Mobile Computing, Networking and Communications 2023

 Cite us as: